PlatteForum is a 501 (c)3 non profit organization located in Denver, Colorado, U.S., founded in 2002.

 Art strengthens the soul of the community; it opens up new pathways and deepens understanding of ourselves and our world.
 PlatteForum is a 501 (c)3 non-prorfit organization.

-PlatteForum’s programs are designed to increase academic success while reducing problem and delinquent behaviors, providing a springboard from which youth can identify and reach educational and personal goals.
+Our programs are designed to increase academic success while reducing problem and delinquent behaviors, providing a springboard from which youth can identify and reach educational and personal goals.
 Our programs make a difference because they provide long-term, intensive, out-of-school creative learning to address the problem of little or no access to arts-based learning in schools.
-Outside of PlatteForum, there are virtually no opportunities for youth to publicly exhibit work they create, talk about their inspiration, or experience the thrill of an exhibit in which they are featured.
+Outside of PlatteForum, there are very few opportunities for youth to publicly exhibit work they create, talk about their inspiration, or experience the thrill of an exhibit in which they are featured.
 PlatteForum provides stimulating, multidimensional learning designed to empower, enrich, and support youth.

 Improving High School Graduation Rates and College Access

 A core goal of ours is a 100% high school graduation rate for our high-school-age youth participating in the ArtLab program, which we proudly meet each year.
-To support older youth as they prepare to graduate from high school and enter college, all ArtLab youth participate in our College Access Mentoring Program (CAMP).
-CAMP is a two-year, one-to-one mentoring program in which youth are paired with adult mentors who follow PlatteForum’s detailed 18-month curriculum to guide youth through the college preparatory process.
-CAMP also empowers the families of youth in the form of community workshops and parental advising about early awareness opportunities, financial aid, careers, and the college application process.
-About 80% go on to college, which is impressive considering most are first-generation college students who attend high schools with overall graduation rates of under 50%.
+About 75% go on to college, which is impressive considering most are first-generation college students who attend high schools with overall graduation rates of under 50%.

 Awards and Recognition